RHC-CIT-128-SP23/project-tbhcorn/DIRECTIONS.md

     * Student verbally describes how to start and use the application.
 (5pt)
     * Student discusses the testing process as part of the project and the verbal description matches the written description.
 (5pt)
 * **Student Grading Rubric (75pt)**
+  * Characters and Rooms (10 pt)
-  * Minimum of 4 Opponents, and these characters all exist in their own room with different room designs (10 pt)
+    * Minimum of 4 Opponents (2pt)
+    * Each character will exist in their own room (4 pt)
+    * Each room will have a different room design (4 pt)
+    * Each character has unique graphics, dialogue, and (potentially corresponding) sound effects (20 pt)
+  * User Interaction (15 pt)
-  * The User can navigate the game with no struggle, whether this be through a mousepad or arrow keys (15 pt)
+    * The User can navigate the game with out struggle (5 pt)
+    * The user can navigate using the mouse (5 pt)
+    * The user can navigate using the arrow keys (5 pt)
+  * Game Mechanics (30 pt)
     * The game properly increments/decrements when the user answers correctly/incorrectly with corresponding output messages(20 pt)
     * Different categories of math are tested by different characters, with unique questions and possible randomization of questions (10 pt)
-  * Each character has unique graphics, dialogue, and (potentially corresponding) sound effects (20 pt)

 Total Points: 200